-Birds of Australia: Bonding rituals in mating pairs
+Birds of Australia: Bonding rituals

 In many bird species the nest duties are shared between female and male.
 However, in others one partner in a mated pair, usually the female, performs most, if not all, nest duties, i.e. after laying the eggs the female incubates them and then feeds the young in the nest until they fledge.
 Birds spending all their time in the nest, tending to the eggs and later the chicks, do not have sufficient time to find food for themselves.
 If they leave the nest too often or for too long, the brood will fail.
 They rely entirely on their partner to keep them fed.
 To optimize their chances of success, females that are entirely dependent on their partners will test the males' ability and willingness to provide them with food.
 They will use the begging calls usually made by dependent young to make him give up food.
-This behaviour can usually be seen in the middle of winter, at the start of the new breeding season.
+This behaviour can usually be seen in the middle of winter to early spring, at the start of the new breeding season.
 Thus forging a bond, a pair will then mate, build and later move into the nest, and thus start the reproductive cycle.

 Hover your cursor above the thumbnail to see the name of the species.